ltriant/atari2600/README.md

 An Atari 2600 emulator, for those who like to step back in time to the console wars of the 80s.

+The goal of this is to be able to play a couple of key games that have sentimental value to me, rather than attempting to be a highly accurate emulator that can play the vast library of games available.
+For that, there's [Stella](https://github.com/stella-emu/stella).

 # TODO

 1. ~~Docs~~ ([this](https://problemkaputt.de/2k6specs.htm) is great)